 Sing along with Buxton Fringe!

-Buxton Fringe is inviting everyone to celebrate the opening of entries to the 2020 Fringe with a festive Village Carols sing-along.
+Buxton Fringe is inviting everyone to celebrate the opening of entries to the 2018 Fringe with a festive Fringe40 Village Carols sing-along.

-The exciting Christmas Party, hosted by Buxton’s Green Man Gallery, will take place on Saturday December 7th from 7 to 9.30pm and offer the chance to sing traditional Derbyshire Village Carols as well as to mingle and enjoy a drink.
+The exciting Christmas Party, hosted by Buxton’s Green Man Gallery, will take place on Saturday December 1 from 7 to 10pm with Derbyshire Village Carols from 7.30pm.
 Wine and light refreshments will be provided with all donations going to the Fringe.

-On the same day, upstairs in the Workshop Room of the Green Man Gallery, there will also be a free Derbyshire Village Carols Workshop from 2.30-4.30pm led by Kaleidoscope Choir’s Carol Bowns.
+On the same day, and in the same venue, there will also be a free Derbyshire Village Carols Workshop from 2.30-4.30pm led by Glossop duo pianist Tim Mottershead and singer Rebecca Mottershead for anyone who would like to practise the carols beforehand.
 Among the carols will be Down in Yon Forest collected by Vaughan Williams in Castleton and While Shepherds Watched (using the Methodist hymn tune Cranbrook - though most identify the tune with a certain Ilkley anthem).
-The Fringe is grateful to Dr Ian Russell who published The Derbyshire Book of Village Carols.

-The party celebrates the December 1st opening of entries for next year’s Fringe (July 1-19).
+The party marks the December 1 opening of entries for next summer’s eagerly anticipated Fringe40 festival marking the 40th Fringe!
 Party-goers will have a chance to meet members of the Fringe team and learn how to get involved or become a Fringe Friend.
 Full details on how to enter can be found in the Take Part information on the Fringe website www.buxtonfringe.org.uk.
-A discounted entry fee will be available until the end of February!
+In honour of Fringe40 a specially discounted entry fee of just £40 is available until the end of February!